shsagir/play-area-sync/docs/remote-ssh-execution.md

 With fortrabbit you [deploy with Git](/deployment).
 But sometimes SSH access to your App can be helpful as well. fortrabbit Apps have [ephemeral storage](quirks#toc-ephemeral-storage) and a horizontal scalable infrastructure.
 This allows great performance and grants high availability.
 One trade of is that full SSH access is not feasible.

 ## Solution

 Remote SSH execution: run single commands remotely using the SSH remote exec protocol.

 ### Application scenarios

 * Use CLI tools for tasks like database migration (see below)
-* List files on remote, see what actually has been deployed
+* Use remote task runners like [Envoy](https://laravel.com/docs/master/envoy) or [Gulp/SSH](https://www.npmjs.com/package/gulp-ssh)
-* Debug your [workers](/workers) and crons
+* List files on remote: see what actually has been deployed
-* Debug your post/pre deploy scripts
+* Debug while developing your [Workers](/workers) and Crons
-* Integrate third party services (like Envoyer)
+* Debug while developing your [pre/post deploy scripts](/deployment-file-v2#toc-full-schema)
-* Execute PHP scripts on remote
+* Execute arbitrary PHP scripts within your Apps
 * …